UoB-COMSM0110/2024-group-5/README.md

 ### Heuristic Evaluation

 For our qualitative evaluation, we utilised the [Nielsen Group's heuristic evaluation guide](https://www.nngroup.com/articles/how-to-conduct-a-heuristic-evaluation/).
-We first asked people to familiarise themselves with Jakob Nielsen's 10 usability heuristics for software projects[^1] and once they felt confident in their understanding, we asked them to play our game and examine it based on the heuristics in [this workbook](docs/Heuristic_Evaluation_Workbook_1_Fillable.pdf) [^2].
-This allowed us to obtain three valuable pieces of information per heuristic:
+We first asked people to familiarise themselves with Jakob Nielsen's 10 usability heuristics for software projects [^1] and once they felt confident in their understanding, we asked them to play our game and examine it based on the heuristics in [this workbook](docs/Heuristic_Evaluation_Workbook_1_Fillable.pdf) [^2].
+By collecting and collating the responses ([raw data here])(docs/heuristicEvaluation.md) allowed us to obtain three valuable pieces of information per heuristic:
 - What works well
 - What issues prevented us from acheiving the heuristic
 - Recommendations for improving our software to attain the heuristic